 Christopher J. Malloy

-Christopher Malloy is an Associate Professor in the Finance Unit and Marvin Bower Fellow at Harvard Business School, and a Faculty Research Fellow at the National Bureau of Economic Research.
+Christopher Malloy is a Professor in the Finance Unit at Harvard Business School, and a Faculty Research Fellow at the National Bureau of Economic Research.
 Prior to joining HBS in 2007, Professor Malloy was an Assistant Professor in the Finance Department at London Business School, where he was on faculty from 2003-2007.

-Professor Malloy currently teaches the first semester core finance course at HBS, and has previously taught courses in equity investment management and behavioural finance.
-His research focuses on asset pricing, investments and portfolio choice, labour economics, behavioural finance, and empirical corporate finance.
-His research has appeared in the Journal of Political Economy and the Journal of Finance, and been described in The Financial Times, The Wall Street Journal, The New York Times, and various other media outlets.
+Professor Malloy currently teaches the second semester investment strategies and stock pitching courses at HBS, and has previously taught courses in behavioral finance, corporate finance, and equity investment management.
+His research focuses on behavioral finance, asset pricing, investments and portfolio choice, labor economics, and empirical corporate finance.
+His research has appeared in the Journal of Political Economy, the Journal of Finance, the Journal of Financial Economics, and the Review of Financial Studies, and has been described in The Financial Times, The Wall Street Journal, The New York Times, and various other media outlets.

 Professor Malloy received a PhD in Finance and an MBA from The University of Chicago Graduate School of Business, and a BA in Economics from Yale University.
 Before beginning his doctoral studies, he worked at the Board of Governors of the Federal Reserve System in Washington, DC in the Monetary and Financial Studies Section.